crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 The Speaker's refusal to compromise the requirements of his office epitomises "personal dignity greater than kingship, the dignity that any loyal man, great or humble, possesses whenever he speaks and acts in the service of his cause."

-Now I will add a few more-modern illustrations.
+Now I will add a few more illustrations.

 ### Loyalty in politics